 Apple A15 Bionic vs A14 Bionic

-The improvements in terms of power efficiency and performance are essential for Apple as the upcoming iPhone 13 Pro and iPhone 13 Pro Max are said to offer 120Hz LTPO OLED screens and 5G modems.
+The improvements in terms of power efficiency and performance are essential for Apple as the iPhone 13 Pro and iPhone 13 Pro Max offer 120Hz ProMotion display and 5G modems.
 Both of them will drain quite a lot of battery and the A15 Bionic chip with its improved 5nm process needs to make up for it.

 CPU & GPU

-Tipster Tron has also tipped GeekBench benchmark scores of the upcoming A15 SoC.
-We see A15 bionic has scored 1724 points (highest) in the single-core test while on the multi-core test the highest score recorded is 4320 points.
-On the other hand, the last-gen A14 Bionic has managed to achieve upto 1606 points for single-core and 4305 points for multi-core.
+Talking about Geekbench 5 test, we see A15 bionic powered iPhone 13 Pro Max has scored 1734 points in the single-core test while on the multi-core test the highest score recorded is 4818 points.
+On the other hand, the last-gen A14 Bionic powered iPhone 12 Pro Max has managed to achieve upto 1606 points for single-core and 4056 points for multi-core.
 So, the improvement is less impressive.

 In the AnTuTu benchmark test, A15 Bionic powered iPhone 13 Pro (6GG+1TB) achieves an overall score of 839675.
 On the other hand, the A14 Bionic powered iPhone 12 Pro has scored an overall 705725 points.
 So we can say that the A15 chip provides a 19% improvement over the A14 chip.